DGAP-Public Voting Rights: Leoni AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Schroders plc London United Kingdom
+Name: City and country of registered office: Schroder International Selection Senningerberg Luxembourg Fund

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.